SpeechColab/Leaderboard/README.md

   - a stable pipeline
   - an objective stand-point
   - open to anyone, to test and compare your models/algorithms with others.
+* performances of top companies' ASR APIs & reproduced paper models are added into leaderboard as "SOTA" references.

 ----------
 ## Test Sets Infomations